-You can determine TODAY to begin your job Search anew, and do it better than ever before.
-Here are six basics to help you.
+You can determine TODAY to begin your Job Search anew,and do it better than ever before.
+Here are five basics to help you.

 - Create a list of 20 business friends and make them your Board of Advisors.
 Keep them updated on your job search techniques and ask for their ideas.
 Even if you get just 2 responses from each of your messages, you will have a dialog started.
 And, you have 20 people who are thinking about you.
 One of them will send you that all-important job lead.